jlperona/gpa-converter/README.md

 # gpa-converter

-A small C++ program to take in student transcript data via CSV format, and convert it to a final GPA in the United States' 4.0 grading scale.
+A C++ program to take in student transcript data via CSV format, and convert it to a final GPA in the United States' 4.0 grading scale.

 ## Building